 Couples, whose love matures healthily, tend to ignore the small stuff.
 They put effort into what matters, such as building the relationship.
 But for some, a relationship is like walking on the hot coals of illusions, false expectations, and blame.
 When this happens, welcome to the land of RIPS.
 It's here where damaged relationships flourish.
 It is also a place where small positive changes can lead to great gains.

 Psychological illusions feed RIPS.
 These illusions are something you believe are real and true.
 They may reflect a partial truth, but are generally self-deceiving.
 You expect your mate to be a love god or love goddess and permanently stay in a good mood for you.
-This illusion can fuel a battle when your mate veers from your false expectation.
-Put yourself in a position to recognize and curb such self-deceptions, and your relationship will be on the mend.
-You'll avoid needless disappointment.
+This illusion can fuel a battle when your mate veers from this path.
+You'll avoid needless disappointment when you stop deceiving yourself into thinking that your mate must change.
 You'll have more intimate joys with your beloved.

 Blame is a way of assigning accountability and for taking responsibility for your actions.
 That definition of blame has social value.
 Blame also has extensions, such as villainizing your mate for mistakes or for violating your expectations.
 That needless form of blame is a relationship buster.
-Drop extensions of blame from your relationship, and you eliminate what may be the biggest reason for relationship RIPS and strains.
+Drop extensions of blame from your relationship, and you eliminate what may be the biggest reason for relationship RIPS.

-Once past the oxytocin effect (love chemical) people become their usual imperfect selves.
+Once past the oxytocin effect (love chemical) your lover will come across as his or her usual imperfect self.
 That is often the tipping point for strife.
-Forearm yourself about how RIPS occur, and you can prevent many unpleasant consequences.
+It doesn't have to be that way.

 2. ESP Illusions.
 Act like your partner has extra sensory perception.
 Whenever your mate does not anticipate what you want, complain bitterly.
-Start by saying "You should know without my telling you."
+Start by saying "You should know how to make me happy without my telling you."
 The solution is laughingly simple.
 Ask for what you want, and you may get it.
 Make a quid-pro-quo deal.
 Give your mate something in return for what you want.

 3. Emotional Blackmail.
-If you don't get your way, threaten something drastic.
-Say you will walk out, get a divorce, have an affair, get drunk, or complain to the neighbors.
-This illusion of control is manipulative and self-deluding.
+If you fume when you don't get your way, you can threaten something drastic.
+Say you will walk out, get a divorce, or have an affair.
+Pause.
 Figure it out.
 What do you gain by blackmailing?
 What do you lose?
-If you don't like the blackmailing results, try a different way.
+If you don't like future backlashes from your blackmailing tactics, try a different way.

 4. Parent your Mate.
 You see your mate as a reform school project.
 As your mate heads for the refrigerator, you say, "Be careful not to drop anything on the floor."
 You mate misplaces a set of keys.
 Say, "Can't you do anything right?"
-These mental scripts make for quick RIPS.
-Your awareness of the origins for negative scripting may help.
-Do you repeat your parent's angry thoughts?
+Your awareness of the origins for this relationship fouling scripting may help.
+Are you repeating your parent's outbursts?
 Are you getting back at your mate?
 Do you need to feel in control?
-Whatever the cause, if you want to do better, it is your responsibility to act better.
+Whatever the cause, it is your responsibility to act better.
 For example, spills on the floor are easier to mop than it is to repair RIPS.

 6. Accusation, Escalation, Justification You accuse your mate of any fiendish thing that comes to mind.
 There are food-encrusted dishes in the sink.
 Your mate is inconsiderate.
 Your child did poorly on a test.
 Your mate is too lazy to help.
 These accusations can put your mate on the defensive.
 If your mate tries to rebut your accusation, escalate: "You never listen.
 You don't understand me."
-How do you stop this RIPS?
+How do you stop this escallating form of RIPS?
+Bite your tongue.
 Wait.
-Bite your tongue.
 Spontaneous accusations are likely to be more false than true.
 Moods change.
 Perspectives change.
-If when you get distance from an urge to accuse, and the matter seems silly, you've prevented a RIPS situation from escalating into a relationship crisis.
-Give yourself a deserved pat on the back.

 Work at ending your part of RIPS and you put yourself in a healthy position to influence your mate to reciprocate.
-Substitute positive actions.
 If you prefer to see more of that person's better side, talk about what you like.
-Your mate doesn't have to take steps to do more of what you'd like.
-However, through clearly stating reasonable preferences, your mate may collaborate with you in preventing and mending RIPS and in doing more of what you both enjoy.
+Although your mate doesn't have to take steps to do more of what you'd like, nevertheless, by clearly stating reasonable preferences for growing your relationship, your mate may collaborate with you in preventing and mending RIPS and in doing more of what you both enjoy.

 Dr. Bill Knaus